ConorReynolds/ConorReynolds.github.io/content/posts/hyperlinks.md

 Styling links in this way is common, but is mercifully becoming less common.
 That might be all right if your webpage is a glorified link dump (nothing wrong with that).
 But this webpage is not a link dump---at least, not *just* a link dump.
 A different approach is necessary:

 - If I want to link you somewhere outside this domain, then I will indicate it with an {{< extlink "external link symbol" "#" >}}.
 This symbol is somehow simultaneously ubiquitous and underused.
 No doubt a part of the problem is that the symbol has still {{< extlink "not been included in Unicode" "https://www.unicode.org/L2/L2018/18303-external-link.pdf" >}}.
 It's unobtrusive and it's clear---even if you're colourblind.
-- If I want to cross-reference another page inside this domain, I will write it in {{< crossref "small caps" "#" >}} style, following Butterick and Garner.
+- If I want to cross-reference another page inside this domain, I will write it in {{< crossref "small-caps" "#" >}} style, following Butterick and Garner.
 This is similarly unobtrusive and clear.

 Text too small?
 Use the buttons on the top right or the built-in browser zoom.
 The buttons also work on mobile, where you normally don't get built-in browser zooming.